Kaneco/restaurant-page/README.md

 # restaurant-page
-Mobile responsive Restaurant page done with Javascript, HTML, CSS and Bootstrap
+Mobile responsive Restaurant page done with Javascript, HTML, CSS, Bootstrap and FontAwesome

 Using NPM and Webpack to manage packages and modules